Yuyuko-sama/tera-cute-splash/README.md

 ## How to use:

-Go to /Tera/Client/S1Game/Splash
+1.Go to /Tera/Client/S1Game/Splash

-Replace the existing files (or rename) with the newly downloaded images
+2.Replace the existing files (or rename) with the newly downloaded images